Samik29sm/p5_control/README.md

     IF Control Mode is set to **Flex Sensor**:
     - By default, the system starts in Flex Sensor mode.
-    - Press the switch button to toggle between joystick and flex sensor control modes.
+    - Press the switch button to toggle between Joystick and Flex Sensor Control modes.

     IF Control Mode is set to **Joystick**:
-    - The system works in joystick mode.
+    - The system works in Joystick Control mode.
 4. **Joystick Control MODE**:
     - Move the joystick up to lift the arm.
     - Move the joystick down to lower the arm.